flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

 `(??)`
+- add `[mut T:]` syntax for specifying mutable slices; otherwise they will be immutable.
+If using type inference, then they'll be inferred depending on what is sliced.

+`(f824a97)`
 - overhaul the mutability system to be similar to Rust; now, pointers can indicate whether the memory they point to is mutable, and `let` vs `var` only determines whether the variable itself can be modified.
 Use `&mut T` for the new thing.
 - allow `mut` to be used with methods; if it is present, then a mutable `self` is passed in, otherwise an immutable `self` is passed.